 We're working to transform how we light our world.

 Following the historic global Paris Agreement, effective climate actions are needed.
-With savings of up to 50-70%, LED lighting has been recognized as one of the most actionable and ready to implement technologies for cities to accelerate the transition to a low carbon economy and peak emissions in the next decade.
+With savings of up to 50-70%, LED lighting has been recognized as one of the most actionable and ready-to-implement technologies for cities to transition to a low carbon economy and peak emissions in the next decade.

 The Climate Group is working to accelerate adoption of LED street lighting in cities around the globe.